Ashford (NYSEAMERICAN:AINC) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Free Report) in a report issued on Wednesday.
+StockNews.com initiated coverage on shares of Ashford (NYSEAMERICAN:AINC – Free Report) in a report issued on Tuesday.
 The brokerage issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley reduced their target price on shares of Ashford from $15.00 to $10.00 in a research report on Monday, May 22nd.
+Separately, B. Riley lowered their target price on shares of Ashford from $15.00 to $10.00 in a report on Monday, May 22nd.

-Several hedge funds and other institutional investors have recently made changes to their positions in AINC.
-Uniplan Investment Counsel Inc. lifted its stake in Ashford by 0.9% in the third quarter.
-Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock worth $1,604,000 after acquiring an additional 1,025 shares during the last quarter.
-Vanguard Group Inc. lifted its stake in Ashford by 5.6% in the first quarter.
-Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock worth $1,400,000 after acquiring an additional 4,314 shares during the last quarter.
-Finally, Geode Capital Management LLC lifted its stake in Ashford by 5.4% in the fourth quarter.
-Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock worth $241,000 after acquiring an additional 883 shares during the last quarter.
-Hedge funds and other institutional investors own 14.24% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the business.
+Geode Capital Management LLC raised its stake in shares of Ashford by 5.4% during the fourth quarter.
+Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock valued at $241,000 after acquiring an additional 883 shares during the last quarter.
+Uniplan Investment Counsel Inc. raised its stake in shares of Ashford by 0.9% during the third quarter.
+Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock valued at $1,604,000 after acquiring an additional 1,025 shares during the last quarter.
+Finally, Vanguard Group Inc. raised its stake in shares of Ashford by 5.6% during the first quarter.
+Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after acquiring an additional 4,314 shares during the last quarter.
+14.24% of the stock is currently owned by hedge funds and other institutional investors.

 About Ashford